verbb/readability/docs/feature-tour/usage.md

 ### Gunning Fog Index

 The Gunning Fog Index takes into account “complex” words, those with three or more syllables, as part of its mathematical formula for readability.
 It also omits proper nouns, jargon and compound words.
-The result?
-A grade-level score from 1-unlimited.
+The result is a grade-level estimate.

 ```twig
 {{ someContent | gunningFogScore }}
 ```

 ### Coleman Liau Index
 Unlike most other readability tests, the Coleman Liau Index relies on number of characters instead of syllables per word for its calculation.
-It returns a U.S. grade-level score from 1-12.
+It returns a U.S. grade-level estimate.

 ```twig
 {{ someContent | colemanLiauIndex }}
 ```

 ### SMOG Index
-It’s [debatable](http://www.readabilityformulas.com/smog-readability-formula.php) whether SMOG is short for “Simple Measure of Gobbledygook,” but this index developed in 1969 is still a common measure of readability.
-Take 30 sentences (10 from the beginning, middle and end of your text), then count every word with three or more syllables in each group of sentences, then calculate the square root of that number and round it to the nearest 10, then add 3 to that number.
-Voila!
-You have the U.S. grade level that should be able to read that text.
-(And that’s one of the simpler of these readability formulas.)
+SMOG estimates reading level using words with three or more syllables.
+Use a sufficiently long passage and compare it with the other measures rather than treating its result as a precise description of every reader.

 ```twig
 {{ someContent | smogIndex }}